sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 World gives the GM a *Good Bank* and a *Bad Bank* and specific rules for using them.

+The main premise of *The Hero's Journey* is, characters start out in a figurative "ordinary world", they go to a "mysterious world", and finally, they return.

+As you and your players create the narrative, you will have opportunities to shape events.
+You decide how the world and the NPCs react to the actions of the players' characters, and you have the freedom to describe the "meanwhile" -- all the goings-on "offscreen".
+Use these powers to pull the narrative into a multi-chapter structure, and in each chapter, try to earn points in the *Good Bank*.

+The players may just be along for the ride, or they may also want to delve into *The Hero's Journey*.
+Be on the lookout for how they signal that they're into this kind of fun, and use what they express about themes, relationships, emotional tone, conflicts, and backstory to co-create the journey.

 # It's ok to skip it

 You don't need to get every point in your *Good Bank*.
 You should especially